Exec7/antiobkak/README.md

 # antiobkak
-cool and simple ac for gmod
+cool and simple anticheat for gmod upload to garrysmod/lua/autorun